lhypds/tcopy/docs/04_Commands.md

 `setup`
 -------

-Asks for the mode, then for whatever that mode needs — the storage folder, or the environment (`server`/`client`) and the server URL.
+Asks for the mode, then for whatever that mode needs: the storage folder for storage mode, or the environment (`server`/`client`) for server mode — followed by the server URL for a client or the port for a server, and then the pm2 process name for either.
 Writes the answers to the config directory.
 Run it again at any time to reconfigure.

 `start`, `stop`, `restart`